Pack Goat Gear

 Year Zero to One

 A first place to start with your pack goat gear will be a collar and a leash.
 Might as well get one collar that you’ll use the rest of their days and get this one here.
 That one will fit them at about 6 months and beyond.
 It’s nice to have your name and phone number in case you and your goat ever get separated.
 Very important to never leave their collars on in the pasture.
 If you have horned goats, they will get each other tangled and someone will get strangled.
 As far as a leash goes, I like this one here.
 It’s easy to attach to the goat and easy to tether to anything out there from a tree to belt loop.
-You can make these as well yourself here is a video showing you how.

 Next you will need a good set of hoof trimmers.
 This is something that is very important not to skimp on.
 Trimming hooves can be a nightmare with a crappy pair, especially for someone who is just learning how.
 Get these…just trust me…they are what you want.
 Make sure you watch this video so you know what your doing and remember to trim hooves about every 30-45 days.
 This is essentially all you will need for year one as far as pack goat gear.
 Your only other needs will be to feed and shelter them.
 Here are two links that will help you with that.
 Here is where you willl find their nutrition needs.
 Pasture/shelter set up.